fernandezfran/exma/emda/emda.md

 # like a to do list:

-* system:
+* box:
-    * crystal: sc, bcc, fcc, diamond
+    * crystal: sc, bcc, fcc, diamond, random

 * sro: (short range order)
     * warren_cowley